 Degrees and Certifications:

-I am very excited to be working with the 7th graders; what a great group of kids that I get to follow and grow with through BMS!
+I am very excited to be working with the 8th graders; what a great group of kids that I have gotten to follow through BMS.
 I graduated with my teaching degree from Chadron State and taught math in Colorado and Bluffs Middle School.
 I earned Master's degrees in Mathematics from UNL and School Counseling from CSC.
 I previously was the math content specialist for Scottsbluff Schools.
 Through these experiences of working with a wide range of students, I have fallen in love with the challenging work involved in helping students find what inspires them and to reach their potential.
-This is my fourth year as a counselor, and I am thrilled to be a part of the wonderful staff at Bluffs Middle School.
+This is my fifth year as a counselor, and I am thrilled to be a part of the wonderful staff at Bluffs Middle School.
 My focus is to help students be successful- academically, socially, emotionally- both in school and in life.
 We must all work together to assist our future generation to achieve success.

 My spare time is spent with my husband, Andrew, and our 3 kids.
-Our son, Tristan, is in college in Spearfish, SD.
-Our daughter, Jadyn, is 7-years-old and is in 2nd grade and our son, Jaxton, just turned 1 this summer.
+Our son, Tristan, is 22 and lives in Spearfish, SD.
+Our daughter, Jadyn, is 8 and in 3rd grade at Longfellow.
+Our youngest, Jaxton, is 2 and loving life!

 Your involvement is important because of who you are, not what you know.